Thomas Wilson

 I joined to lead the research effort.
 With a one-year global policy rollout timeline, we couldn’t rely on iterative A/B testing after launch, and every decision needed strong evidence upfront.
 I recommended starting with interviews to understand trust drivers, then validating patterns with a survey.

-High-stakes global rollout — no room for post-launch iteration
+Global rollout from the start— no room for post-launch iteration

-Stakeholder skepticism / preference for surveys — needed persuasion and evidence-building
+Stakeholder skepticism / preference for surveys — stakeholders needed persuasion and evidence-building

 Navigating constraints to determine methodology